Transversality: Intersection product

 Given any two smooth submanifolds, it is possible to perturb either of them by an arbitrarily small amount such that the resulting submanifold intersects transversally with the fixed submanifold.
 Such perturbations do not affect the homology class of the manifolds or of their intersections.
 For example, if manifolds of complementary dimension intersect transversally, the signed sum of the number of their intersection points does not change even if we isotope the manifolds to another transverse intersection.
 (The intersection points can be counted modulo 2, ignoring the signs, to obtain a coarser invariant.)
 This descends to a bilinear intersection product on homology classes of any dimension, which is Poincaré dual to the cup product on cohomology.
 Like the cup product, the intersection product is graded-commutative.

 Examples of transverse intersections

 The simplest non-trivial example of transversality is of arcs in a surface.
 An intersection point between two arcs is transverse if and only if it is not a tangency, i.e., their tangent lines inside the tangent plane to the surface are distinct.

-In a three-dimensional space, transverse curves do not intersect.
+In a three-dimensional space, two curves can be transverse only when they have empty intersection, since their tangent spaces could generate at most a two-dimensional space.
 Curves transverse to surfaces intersect in points, and surfaces transverse to each other intersect in curves.
 Curves that are tangent to a surface at a point (for instance, curves lying on a surface) do not intersect the surface transversally.